Growing beyond conventional science.

 Signs of aging

-Hair thinning, coarse texture, weakened hair that grows slowly, thin skin, fine lines and wrinkles, achy joints, and brittle bones can all be signs of aging.
+Hair thinning, coarse texture, weakened hair that grows slowly, thin skin, fine lines, and wrinkles can all be signs of aging.

 How it affects your hair

-The scalp loses collagen and elastin as you age.
-This structural breakdown prevents key components like blood vessels, lipids, melanocytes, and nerve endings from protecting, hydrating, and replenishing nutrients needed for hair growth.
-As a result, hair becomes shorter, weaker, and less pigmented.
+The production of collagen and elastin in the scalp slows as we age.
+The structural breakdown prevents key components, like blood vessels, lipids, melanocytes, and nerve endings from protecting, hydrating, and replenishing key nutrients needed for healthy hair growth.
+With the loss of collagen and elastin, the scalp is no longer as strong and able to hold on to hair.
+As a result, hair cannot grow as long and becomes weaker and less pigmented.

 How we target it